 MONTREAL, Feb.
 17, 2015 /CNW Telbec/ - The Horatio Alger Association of Canada is proud to announce that students in Alberta have been awarded $5,000 scholarships as part of the Horatio Alger Jim Pattison Alberta Scholarship Program.

 The Association offers scholarships to full-time high school students in Alberta who have a critical financial need and have demonstrated integrity and perseverance in overcoming adversity, as well as strength of character, a good academic record, a commitment to pursue higher education, and a desire to contribute to society.
-This is the first year for the Alberta program.

 This year's winners are:

 Brian Pho, Lester B. Pearson High School, Calgar

 Catrione L. Lee, Dr E P Scarlett High School, Calgary